 Many of her artwork has been published including such books as Perch Journal of Yale University, Contemporanei nella citta degli UFFIZI, International Contemporary Art, Artisti a Palazzo Ximenes, Italy (2016), Vanguard Visionaries: the Art of Creativity, NYC, NY, USA, Ruian Cultural Biography, Ruian, China (2015) Con Corso Buenos Aires VI Edizione, Milano, Italy, Identity, The Women's Caucus for Art, US, Equilibrium: Art for a Changing World, The Women's Caucus for Art, US (2014) Women’s Rights: An Artist’s Perspective, United Women Org., Birmingham, MI, Effetto Arte: artisti a cura di vittorio Sgarbi, Rome, Italy, I Segnalati a cura di Salvatore Russo, Italy, Studio Visit Magazine, Boston, MA, USA (2013), the International Dictionary of Artists, NY, USA (2012), the Art in America Annual Guide, NY, USA (2012), International Contemporary artists, NY, USA (2010), Open Studio Magazine, Boston, MA, USA (2012), Worlds of Art magazine, Toronto, Canada (2011, 2012) as well as online at Chicago Art Magazine, Chicago, IL, USA (2011).

-After receiving my fine art degree and teaching degree from National Taiwan Normal University, I taught art in junior high school for three years also served as an art education director of the thirteen junior high schools in my school district.
+After receiving my fine art degree and a teaching degree from National Taiwan Normal University, I taught art in junior high school for three years also served as an art education director of the thirteen junior high schools in my school district.
 In 1990 I received an opportunity to come to Ohio State University to study.
-Eventually I went on to receive my MA degree in Computer Graphics and MFA degree in Painting from Central Michigan University.
-For years I have worked as a computer artist, designer and art professor in both industrial and academic settings.
-Currently, I am a mother of three grade school children and a full time professional artist with my own art studio.
+Eventually, I went on to receive my MA degree in Computer Graphics and MFA degree in Painting from Central Michigan University.
+For years I have worked as a computer artist, designer, and art professor in both industrial and academic settings.
+Currently, I am a full-time commercial designer of three adult children as well as a professional artist with my own art studio in New York City.

-In early 1900, few pioneer Chinese artists went to Paris to study European modern art and they brought breaking changes in Chinese Art.
-I am hoping to bring some of my Chinese Art perspective to modern painting and marry them into a cross-cultural uniqueness.
+In the early 1900, few pioneer Chinese artists went to Paris to study European modern art and they brought breaking changes in Chinese Art.
+I am hoping to bring some of my Chinese Art perspectives to modern painting and marry them into a cross-cultural uniqueness.

 (Growing Pains, Mix Media on paper, 52"x27", second place award by Curator of New Museum of Contemporary Art, New York City)